unicef/ooi-toolkit-ds/content/03-scoping/_index.en.md

 type: "docs"
 ---

-This toolkit will draw on considerations in data collection and processing for your data science project.

-**Scoping** Scoping has to do with deciding on the objectives of the project and what makes it a good candidate for a machine learning or artificial intelligence application.
+**Scoping** has to do with deciding on the objectives of the project and what makes it a good candidate for a machine learning or artificial intelligence application.
 Scoping can seem to be the most trivial aspect of a project, yet it involves the most fundamental part in initiating a project.
 There are a few questions a project team should ask before initiating a data problem:

 - Why is the problem important?